kristofzerbe/kiko.io/source/_posts/Automatic-Header-Images-in-Hexo.md

 });
 ```

 Next, we need to preload the Hexo FS library for file access, to list the content of the ``poolDir``, including the subfolders, and filter out the meta files.
-Out of the resulting array we pick one randomly to use for the new post:
+Out of the resulting array we pick one randomly, to use for the new post:

 ```javascript
 const front = require('hexo-front-matter');